spaforms365/spaforms365.github.io/_docs/quickstart.md

     </td>
     <td>
       <p>
 To verify Add-In, go to <code>Site Contents</code> page on your SharePoint site and check that <code>SPA Forms 365 Installer</code> pictogram is present.
-If you don't see the Add-In pictogram at Site Contents page, then please stop at this point and follow [Installation](/docs/installation) instructions to deploy the Add-In.
       </p>
     </td>
   </tr>
 </table>
 <br/>
 <br/>
-then please stop at this point and follow [Installation](/docs/installation) instructions to deploy the Add-In.
+If you don't see the Add-In pictogram at Site Contents page, then please stop at this point and follow [Installation](/docs/installation) instructions to deploy the Add-In.

 ## Provision and configure SharePoint List